Importing/Exporting Orders

 To upload past orders to your B2B eCommerce platform, you must first set up your price lists and products on B2B Wave.
 If you have already done that, then follow these steps:

 Step 1.
-Go to Tools >Import Orders, click “Choose File,” and upload your file.
+Go to Tools >Import Orders and click “Sample File Import.”

 order_status Add the corresponding order status (e.g., Submitted, Invoiced)